aaronimachuca/aaronimachuca.github.io/content/photography/_index.md

 Most of the pictures you'll find here were shot on my Nikon D750 with a Nikkor 35mm f2D lens.
 Though these days I use a Sony Alpha A7 III with a Sigma 35mm f2 lens.

-I primarily specialize in street photography and portraitures, but sometimes I also like still-life, landscape, or architectural photography when I don't have the mental bandwidth to be sociable.
+I primarily specialize in street, skate, and portraiture photography, but sometimes I also like to take still-life, landscape, or architectural photography when I don't have the mental bandwidth to be sociable.

-If you would like to hire me for a photoshoot, my rates are generally around $80/hr and $8 per photo print, but it depends on the situation.
+If you would like to hire me for a photoshoot, my rates are generally around $80/hr, but it depends on the situation.
 I'm not pressed about counting each minute, and I'll probably lump the shooting and post-production for the hour(s) together to give a ballpark estimate of what I think the photos are worth.

 _There may be applicable discounts for friends :)_